yuanbianGit/OAFR/README.md

 # OAFR
 This is the official implementation of paper "Occlusion-Aware Feature Recover Model for Occluded Person Re-Identification"

-The code will be released after the paper is accepted.
+The code of “make_model.py” will be released after the paper is accepted.